tabarra/txAdmin/docs/dev_notes.md

 - [ ][2h] fine tune `panel/vite.config.ts`

 Quickies
+- [ ] fix the console bg on light mode
+- [ ] commit the fixes for the player ids and god mode issues
 - [ ] fix the tsc build
-- [ ] commit the fixes for the player ids and god mode issues
 - [ ] disable testing page in prod build
 - [ ] check if strict mode is indeed disabled in prod build
+> BETA RELEASE

 - [ ] put in server name in the login page, to help lost admins notice they are in the wrong txAdmin

-- [ ] when logging out, create a neffect to close all sheets and dialogs
 - [ ] talk to r* and make sure the new build process wipes the old cache
-- [ ] make sure some user input is truncated (server name, player name)
+- [ ] make sure some user input based fields are truncated (server name, player name)
 - [ ] layout on 4k and ultrawide screens
 - [ ] check again for the need of lazy loading
 - [ ] Cache stuff: